AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/quick-segments.md

 # Quick segments

 You can create quick segments within a project to bypass the complexity of the full [segment builder](/help/components/segmentation/segmentation-workflow/seg-build.md).
 For a comparison of what quick segments can do vs. full-fledged component-list segments, go [here](/help/analyze/analysis-workspace/components/segments/t-freeform-project-segment.md).
+Quick segments allow for up to 3 rules and do not accommodate nested containers, or sequential segments.

 >[!IMPORTANT]
 > Quick segments are currently in limited testing and are not generally available yet.